seosgithub/flok/docs/services.md

 Additionally, you may pass in a hash at the end of `service_instance` that will be available as `@options` inside the service definition `rb` file.

 ###Spec service
-By default, there is a spec service class available called 'spec' when compiled with debug.
+By default, there is a spec service class available called 'test' when compiled with debug.
+This service contains a function named `$iname_function(x)` that sets `$iname_function_args` to the input of that function.

 ###Roughly how the services system works
 The services are all hard-coded function calls that are initialized with names like `my_instance_on_wakeup`.
 You have a service *class* defined in